Insurance giants and startups alike are using blockchain technology to prevent insurance fraud, track medical records, file claims, and more.

 The cost implications for this are dire.
-In the US, total spending on healthcare administration is more than 1.5x that of countries like Switzerland, Canada, Germany and France.
+In the US, spending on healthcare administration per person is more than 1.5x that of countries like Switzerland, Canada, Germany, and France.
 The US spends 8% of its total healthcare expenditure on administrative needs alone, due mostly to poor communication practices between healthcare institutions and doctors, redundant and inefficient tasks, and excessive paperwork.

 Insurance claim denials at US hospitals cost another $262B in 2016.
-Denials can occur as a result of anything from failure to obtain proper authorization for a procedure, or improper data entry.
+Denials can occur as a result of anything from failure to obtain proper authorization for a procedure to improper data entry.
 While hospitals recoup roughly 63% of claims that were initially denied by insurers, securing payment itself is a costly process with a lot of administrative overhead.

-A cryptographically secured blockchain can maintain patient privacy while creating an industry-wide, synchronized repository of healthcare data, saving the industry billions every year.
+A cryptographically secured blockchain can maintain patient privacy while creating an industry-wide, synchronized repository of healthcare data, with potential industry-wide savings worth billions every year.

-Blockchain technology can return control of medical data to patients, and let them share access to data on a case-by-case basis.
+Blockchain technology could even help return control of medical data to patients, and let them share access to data on a case-by-case basis.

 Rather than forcing insurers and providers to reconcile patient data across separate databases, a blockchain system for medical records could store a cryptographic signature for each record on a distributed ledger.
 The signature indexes the content of each document cryptographically and timestamps it, without actually storing any sensitive information on the blockchain.